What is View Serializability in a Database Management System?

 Methods to Check View Serializability

 To determine whether a schedule is view-serializable, the process can be broken down into distinct methods based on conflict-serializability and blind-write analysis.
-Below, I'll provide a structured approach that mirrors the one outlined in your reference.

-Method 1: Check if the schedule is conflict-serializable
+Method 1: Check if the Schedule is Conflict-Serializable

-Method 2: Blind-write analysis
+Method 2: Blind-Write Analysis

-Check for blind writes:
+Check for Blind Writes

-Polygraph to check View Serializability in DBMS
+Polygraph Method to Check View Serializability in DBMS

 The polygraph method is used to check view serializability in DBMS by verifying if a given schedule can be viewed as equivalent to a serial schedule.
 A schedule is view serializable if it satisfies three rules:

-• Rule 1: If Ti reads data initially, and Tj writes the same data later, this sequence must be followed in the schedule.
+If Ti reads data initially, and Tj writes the same data later, this sequence must be followed in the schedule.

-• Rule 2: If Ti writes data and Tj reads the same data afterward, the sequence must hold.
+If Ti writes data and Tj reads the same data afterward, the sequence must hold.

-• Rule 3: if Ti and Tj both read and write the same data, their order must be consistent in the schedule.
+If Ti and Tj both read and write the same data, their order must be consistent in the schedule.

 By ensuring these rules, the polygraph method helps determine if the schedule is view serializable, ensuring database consistency.